 Vanity asks the question, is it popular?

 But conscience asks the question, is it right?
 And there comes a time when we must take a position that is neither safe, nor politic, nor popular, but one must take it because it is right.”
 Dr Martin Luther King Jr.

 Acting on your values

 I have a challenge for you: You may not want to do stand up comedy (or maybe you do?).
 But what goals will you set that will demand courage this year?
 Will you allow yourself to be vulnerable?
 Will you step into all that you’re capable of being?
 Will you be true to your Self?
 Will you be creative in your pursuit of your goals?
 How much difference will you have made by the end of the year?

 A final thought from Steve Jobs:

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Don’t let the noise of other’s opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”

-PS If you’re not sure what your values really are, there’s an exercise you can do here.
+PS If you’re not sure what your values really are, I have a values exercise you can do.
 The exercise will help you to define work values, but you could use the same exercise to determine your life or relationship values.